xcodebeta/SpringRestApi/README.md

 Your task is to create a RESTful web service endpoint that allows a client to input a product name as a GET query parameter and returns the cheapest product.

-Provided below are API keys for the BestBuy and Walmart APIs.
-Your result should return the best (minimum) price for the product and which store to buy it from.
+Using the provided API keys for the BestBuy and Walmart APIs, your result should return the best (minimum) price for the product and which store to buy it from.
 If there are multiple products, always return the lowest priced product.
 For example:

 **Request**
 ```